ALLUOS/ALLUOS.github.io/_posts/2022-12-03-MinorImprovements.md

 <div id="bugs"></div>
 ## Bug Fixes
-This section is about errors that were made the code.
+This section is about errors that were made in the code.
 It describes, how the bug influenced the game, what caused it and how we solved it.

 ### The flood-error